TACC/coe-332-sp24/docs/unit06/advanced_flask.rst

    start = request.args.get('start')

-In this case, the start variable will be the value of the start parameter, if one is passed, or it will be None otherwise.
+In this case, the start variable will be the value of the start parameter if one is passed, or it will be None otherwise.

 .. note::